How do I write standards using Metanorma?

 That also means it is not WYSIWYG — you’ll be dealing with a plain-text editor and the command-line interface, rather than something that resembles, say, a Microsoft Word document.
 It might be confusing at first, but the upsides far outweigh the difficulty in learning how to use Metanorma.

 For example, Metanorma facilitates machine-readability, automation, validation, automatic formatting, auto-numbering, and enables using a single canonical format for the re-generation of all document output formats.

 Read more about the Metanorma approach.

 |If you are new to AsciiDoc (or not), you might want to use the Asciidoctor AsciiDoc manual alongside this guidance.|

 Recommended text editors

-Some editors that have been reported to work well for writing Metanorma documents in AsciiDoc:
+These editors have been reported to work well for writing Metanorma AsciiDoc:

 It’s perfectly fine to use any plain-text editor: and many developer-oriented editors support AsciiDoc live previews and syntax highlighting.
 For those that don’t, you will have to rely on log output from Metanorma during document generation.